hocuscodus/qed-lang/index.md

 Welcome to QED!

+QED is a programming language for easier web app development.
+To showcase its simplicity and power, here is how a basic counter (in seconds) is implemented in QED.

+{% include sandboxframe.html qedsrc="counter.qed" code="65" gui="97" height="115px" autorun=true %}

-QED is a programming language for web app development.
-It sits on top of Javascript and provides features that simplify application development compared to using native JS.
+QED sits on top of Javascript and provides features that simplify application development compared to using native JS.
 It does not replaces JS at all; it rather enhances JS programming when it comes to developing a GUI and implementing concurrency.

 <div>
   <canvas id="canvas" width="700" height="220" style="top: 0; left: 0; max-width: 100%; max-height: 100%;">